muratk3n/thirdwave/en/tweets/2019/week34.md

 Miliband era looks enviable.
 You could quarrel and quibble with the man, of course; you could pick holes all day long.
-But knowing what was to come, how the next couple of episodes were to play out, would you still have gone for the chillaxing blunderer who landed us in a historic mess then grabbed the thick end of a million quid from some poor sap of a publisher to stick his trotters up in a £25,000 shed and yawn out a memoir?"
+But knowing what was to come, how the next couple of episodes were to play out, would you still have gone for the chillaxing blunderer [Cameron] who landed us in a historic mess then grabbed the thick end of a million quid from some poor sap of a publisher to stick his trotters up in a £25,000 shed and yawn out a memoir?"

 [Link](https://www.theguardian.com/commentisfree/2019/aug/20/jeremy-corbyn-moral-ed-miliband)